 Winter activities in Lofoten

-Nature, seabird and & orca excursions are arranged during winter.
-Take part in a trip and experience spectacular landscape, nature and birdlife, a fantastic bluish light, and the possibilities to watch the orcas in the Vestfjord.
+Nature and seabird excursions are arranged during winter.
+Take part in a trip and experience spectacular landscape, nature and birdlife, a fantastic bluish light, and the possibilities to watch the sea eagles in the Vestfjord.

 The open sea, steep mountains, narrow straits and luxuriant islets.
 Shifting light conditions and crystal clear water.
 This is an experience you will never forget.
 The rubber dinghies are extremely robust and will carry you to new adventures.